cupcake-recipes.com

 What to Serve It With

-Top Tips for Perfecting Your Mexican Chicken Casserole
+Top Tips for Perfecting Your Mexican Veggie Casserole

 Storing and Reheating Tips

-To Refrigerate: Let the casserole cool down to room temperature, then cover the baking dish tightly with foil or transfer the slices to an airtight container.
-It will stay fresh and delicious in the fridge for about 3 to 4 days.
+Like I mentioned earlier, the leftovers are pure gold.
+To store, simply let the casserole cool completely to room temperature.
+You can either wrap the whole baking dish tightly in plastic wrap or transfer individual slices to an airtight container.
+It will keep beautifully in the fridge for up to 4 days.

 Frequently Asked Questions